E-commerce is fun… if you’re making sales.

 You can use other proven ways to build trust with customers and provide proof that your product really works.

-You could share a video tutorial on your ecommerce website or product page.
-Show people a sneak peek of how to download, install and setup the WordPress plugin that you’re offering for sale.
+You could share a video tutorial on your e-commerce website or your product page.
+Show people a sneak peek of how to download, install, and set up the WordPress plugin that you’re offering for sale.
 Or, show the traffic and conversion rate results that you get by logging into the account.

 4. Remove every trace of risk.